 “Don't fear the truth.
 Follow it.”

-We’re here to explore with open minds and grounded methods because mystery is sacred, but credibility is our compass.
+We’re here to explore with open minds and grounded methods because mystery is sacred, but credibility is our compass as we investigate haunted sites.

 🧾 References and Resources